Recent Rape and / or Sexual Assault

 Medical treatment; you can receive treatment for injuries, STI checks and/or emergency contraception from your local SARC (Sexual Assault Referral Centre), A & E department or GP surgery.

-ISVA service; ISVA stands for Independent Sexual Violence Advisor and in Devon the ISVA service is provided by First Light.
+ISVA service; ISVA stands for Independent Sexual Violence Advisor and in Devon the ISVA service is provided by The Bridge Project South West.
 These workers provide accurate and impartial information to victims and survivors of sexual violence about the legal system and can help you assess your options.
 You do not have to have reported to the police to refer yourself.

 Legal information; you may wish to find out more information about reporting and your legal rights.
 The Rights of Women website provides lots of useful information